- Induction - Staff

 The WHS Unit coordinates bookings for this training.
 Contact the WHS Unit for further information.

-See the list of First Aiders (PDF 151KB) in all areas.
+See the list of First Aiders (PDF 152KB) in all areas.

 All Emergency Control personnel are required to undertake training as specified in the University's Emergency Control Procedures.

-This training is coordinated and arranged by the Manager, Security.
+This training is coordinated and arranged by the Senior WHS and Emergency Management Advisor (ext 12714)

 All students must receive information about emergency procedures.
 This is normally done by staff showing the evacuation video at the first classes of the Semester.

 The video is available in each lecture theatre.
-Contact the Security Supervisor (ext.
-13373 for further information, or if a copy is not available.
+Contact the ITS help desk #12345 option 1 for technical assistance.
+If a copy of the relevant video is not available see the WHS website.

 Information about emergency procedures is also emailed to all students at the start of each semester and is posted on the student portal.